 Linklaters’s New York partner Dan Dufner led the deal on behalf of WellPoint.
 Other New York partners included Bindu Culas, Jeff Schmidt, Jeff Norton and Gordon Warnke.

 Skadden mergers and acquisitions partners Jeremy London, in Washington, and Paul Schnell and Todd Freed in New York, worked on the deal.
 New York partners Clifford Aronson and Ian John advised on antitrust matters.
 Neil Leff handled executive compensation and benefits in New York, and John Bentivoglio advised on health care regulatory and litigation in Washington.

 The Cleary Gottlieb team included New York partner Ethan Klingsberg.

 Amerigroup stockholders will receive $92 a share, the companies said in a statement yesterday.
 The amount is 43 percent higher than the closing price on July 6 for the Virginia Beach, Virginia-based company.

 The acquisition will make WellPoint the top private manager of Medicaid benefits in the U.S., with 4.5 million members in the program.
-The deal should also boost the value of other insurers focusing on Medicaid, including WellCare Health Plans Inc. (WCG) and Molina Healthcare Inc. (MOH), said Thomas Carroll, a Stifel Nicolaus & Co. analyst in Baltimore.
+The deal should also boost the value of other insurers focusing on Medicaid, including WellCare Health Plans Inc. (WCG:US) and Molina Healthcare Inc. (MOH:US), said Thomas Carroll, a Stifel Nicolaus & Co. analyst in Baltimore.

 The acquisition should be completed in the first quarter of 2013, the companies said.
 WellPoint will pay with cash on hand, commercial paper, and by selling new debt.